ScrimpyCat/Spat/README.md

 The above represents the indices of the second subdivision of this 2D space.
 This process keeps repeating for the desired number of subdivisions.

-When some calculating the index for a given geometry, it looks up where it is located in the subdivided region and the resulting location(s) is its index.
+When calculating the index for a given geometry, it looks up where it is located in the subdivided region and the resulting location(s) is its index.

 ```bob
                       100,100